-- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman or if he is not available, the vice-chairman (if there is one) of absence occasioned by illness or other reason and that person shall report such absence Council at its next meeting. - The chairman of Council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Council or in his absence, the vice-chairman the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chairman or vice-chairman of Council, this shall be communicated to another member of the Council which shall be reported back and progressed by resolution of the Council.
+- a A matter personal to a member of staff that is being considered by a meeting of Council or the HR Committee is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the HR Committee or, if they are not available, the vice-chair (if there is one) of the HR Committee of absence occasioned by illness or other reason and that person shall report such absence to the HR Committee at its next meeting.

-- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- c The chair of the HR Committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk and RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the HR Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chair of the HR Committee or in their absence, the vice-chair of in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of HR Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk and RFO relates to the chair or vice-chair of HR Committee, this shall be communicated to another member of HR Committee, which shall be reported back and progressed by resolution of the HR Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).